 Dr. Rostomily has a long-standing clinical and research interest in neuro-oncology.
 His clinical specialties are skull base surgery, stereotactic radiosurgery and multidisciplinary management of brain metastasis.
-He is the director of Translational Research for the Houston Methodist Department of Neurosurgery and Co-Director of the Houston Methodist Gamma Knife Center slated to open in 2018.
+He is the director of Translational Research for the Houston Methodist Department of Neurosurgery, the Brain Metastasis Clinic and Co-Director of the Houston Methodist Gamma Knife Center slated to open in 2018.
 His research interests include i) understanding basic mechanisms of glioma invasion and epithelial mesenchymal transition (EMT) and their potential as therapeutic targets, ii) patient derived organotypic slice cultures and 3D tissue engineered tumors-on-chip as platforms for pre-clinical therapeutic screening on microfluidic devices to enhance precision cancer medicine, iii) the implications of aging and genomic instability on intra-tumor molecular heterogeneity and treatment responses, and iv) characterizing the electro-physiologic properties of gliomas (the “Electrome”) to identify new therapies and mitigate tumor related morbidity.
 When not dissecting the brain, he is busy smoking a mean brisket, fishing or spending time with family.

 Sr. Research Assistant